 In the wake of the mobile age, Google has come up with what is known as indexing that prioritizes mobile devices.
 So mobile-priority indexing means that Google's search algorithm will rank sites based on their mobile responsiveness.

 In other words, sites that do not respond on mobile will not perform well on search engines.
 If your site is not mobile responsive and runs on WordPress, then change the theme.

 Make sure the selected theme is mobile responsive.
 Thus, Twenty Nineteen WordPress Theme is a popular and free theme known for its mobile responsiveness.
 If you have a budget for premium themes, they usually offer better value and features.

-In addition to using a responsive theme of Wordpress, using AMP (Accelerated Mobile Pages) can also help improve the usability of your site on mobile devices.
-The idea behind AMP is to make websites load super fast on mobile.
+In addition to using a responsive theme of WordPress, the use of AMP (Accelerated Mobile Pages) can also help improve the usability of your website on mobile devices.
+The idea behind AMP is to make websites load super-fast on mobile.

 To start using AMP, install and then activate the WordPress AMP plugin on your website.
 This will therefore greatly improve your WordPress SEO.